AlbertGomezReverter/LS2_Boston/README.md

 # LS2-Boston

-#Working with:
+# Working with:
-  -Spring for backend
+  - Spring for backend
-  -JPA for persistence
+  - JPA for persistence
-  -Redux and React for frontend
+  - Redux and React for frontend

 # Rules for creating directories